-- Jack Kerouac Jean-Louis Kerouac was born in Lowell, Mass., on March 12, 1922, the son of Franco-American immigrants.
+- Jack Kerouac, born Jean-Louis Kerouac in Lowell, Mass., on March 12, 1922, the son of Franco-American immigrants.
 Kerouac’s father was a printer who lost his shop in a flood; his mother worked in a shoe factory.
 French was his first language.
 Jack Kerouac didn’t learn to speak English until he was six, and he started writing his masterpiece, On The Road, in French.
 He grew up a serious student and a devout Catholic.
 As a child he was told his family motto was ‘Love, Work, Suffer.’
 Before his death at 47 on Oct.
 21, 1969, he published more than a dozen books that earned him a devoted following.
 Critics called him ‘the voice of his generation,’ and On The Road became the bible of the Beat Generation

 - Michel Guillaume Jean de Crevecoeur was born in 1735 in Normandy to the Count and Countess of Crevecoeur.

 He migrated to New France in North America at the age of 20, serving in the French and Indian War as a surveyor.
 He then moved to New York when the French lost to the British, took the name John Hector St. John and married an American woman.
 St. John subsequently bought a farm in New York State and wrote about life in the American colonies.
 (You can read Letters from an American Farmer here.)
 He befriended Benjamin Franklin and Ethan Allen, who suggested the town of Dunmore, Vt., rename itself St. John in his honor.
 St. John suggested adding the ‘bury’ to differentiate the town from the one in New Brunswick.
 He died in France in 1813.